 Pressure washer – £1,700 +

 Cleaning chemicals – £7–12 per litre

-If setting up from scratch doesn’t appeal and you have a larger sum that could be invested you could invest in a franchise – UK Commercial Cleaning can set you up in business for £10,000 + VAT, which includes a deposit on a van, all the cleaning kit and a three week induction into the business and one month’s franchise fee.
+If setting up from scratch doesn’t appeal, then a franchise may be more appealing.
+According to UK Commercial Cleaning, you can set up in business for £10,000 + VAT, which includes a deposit on a van, all the cleaning kit and a three-week induction into the business as well as one month’s franchise fee.
 The full package will cost £20,000 but includes advice and help with the business launch and marketing.

 If you’re feeling a bit more adventurous, you could earn up to £45 an hour cleaning people’s homes.

 There is a catch, however…you need to do the cleaning in the nude.

 Yes, it does sound a bit perverse on first hearing, but there is a real naturist market out there.
 Many are people who just prefer being in the nude and want other people in their company to be naked as well.

 If you think this is something you might be interested in, then read our full article on making £45 an hour cleaning in the nude!